top of page

 WITH

-Akhilesh “Akki” Jha
+Akhilesh “Akki” Singh

-The only son of an Indian land-owning (zamindar) family, Akki has always been pampered.
+Akki’s the pampered only son of a Rajput, dominant-caste land-owning (zamindar) family.
 While he grew up shuttling between Patna and New Delhi, home was always the zamindar ki haveli.
-Akki has two elder sisters and a younger brother, but he knows that he will have to take on the responsibility of the family, the business and the family lands one day.
-But for now, he is enjoying studying Management & Economics at this British university.
-Akki’s family has a conservative outlook, steeped in the mainstream patriarchal culture of Bihar, which Akki has never questioned.
-He revels in the respect and perceived adoration as the “zaminder’s son and heir” both from his extended family who look up to his father and grandfather, and all the people in his district.
+Akki has two sisters and a younger brother, but he knows that he will take on the responsibility of the family, the business and the family lands one day.
+For now, he is enjoying studying Management & Economics at this British university.
+Akki’s family has a conservative outlook, steeped in the mainstream patriarchal norms of Bihar, which Akki has never questioned.
+He revels in the respect and adoration he gets as the zamindar’s son and heir, both from his extended family and all the people in his district.

 Hari Ramakrishnan

-Hari is from New Delhi and doing a MA in Big Data Studies.
+Hari is from New Delhi and is doing an MA in Big Data Studies.
 His career goal is a tenured chair at a university, teaching and researching.
-Hari is a proud Hindu Indian and believes in the superiority of his religious beliefs.
+Hari is a proud Brahmin (although he prefers to call himself Hindu Indian) and believes in the superiority of his religious beliefs.
 He visits the local temple in the university town as often as he can.
-But he also has made a small temple on a table in a corner of his room so he can seek God’s blessings every morning.
-Hari is comfortable with the social norms he has grown up with but loves the freedoms he experiences in the university, now that he is no longer living under his parents’ eyes.
-So Hari’s favourite pastime is debating and a member of the same student association as Sam.
+He has also made a small temple on a table in a corner of his room to seek blessings every morning.
+He loves the comforts and clarity his traditions provide but equally enjoys the freedoms he experiences in the university, now that he is no longer constantly under his parents’ eyes.
+Hari’s favourite pastime is debating and he is a member of the same student association as Sam (see below).
 He frequently participates in campus discussions around life in India, which he defends to the best of his ability.

 Latha “LG” Guruswamy